nsbno/trafficinfo-baseline-micronaut/README.md

 4. Generate a "status badge" in Circle CI that can be used in README.md for the new microservice.

+5. Add the slack webhook-url to Circle CI for build notifications

-5. WIP Create terraform stuff for new service
+6. WIP Create terraform stuff for new service
 ## Deploy til test
 template/main.tf -> ECS